 When it comes to me, the only time I want advice is when I ask for it.
 Over the years I’ve had to learn “how” to ask for it.
 In other words, when I ask for advice I want something specific instead of global.
 As an example, I might ask someone to look at a sentence that seems awkward and ask for their opinion it rather than asking them their opinion on an entire article.
 In my opinion that makes sense.

 Still, sometimes people do ask for criticism.
-Every once in a while 2017black-people-talking_excluthey get what they want, and in that case life is good.
+Every once in a while they get what they want, and in that case life is good.
 Sometimes the criticism you get might not be what you want but it’s what you need.
 Other times… well, we’ve all been there.

 What’s bad criticism?
 When there’s nothing positive offered or nothing helpful, it’s bad criticism.
 Sometimes people don’t know that the criticism they’re giving isn’t helpful, either because they just don’t know how to be helpful or you haven’t helped by telling them what you need.
 Here are 5 tips on how to get what you need.